ray-project/ray/doc/source/rllib/rllib-concepts.rst

 There are two more mechanisms to pass along and emit extra information:

 **Policy recurrent state**: Suppose you want to compute actions based on the current timestep of the episode.
-While it is possible to have the environment provide this as part of the observation, we can instead compute and store it as part of the Policy recurrent state:
+While it is possible to have the environment provide this as part of the observation, we can instead compute and store it as part of the Policy's recurrent state:

 .. code-block:: python

+    @override(Policy)
     def get_initial_state(self):
+        """Returns initial RNN state for the current policy.

+        Note that the first element of the returned list will be available under the key `state_in_0` in the SampleBatches, the next one under `state_in_1`, etc..
+        """
-        """Returns initial RNN state for the current policy.""" return [0]  # list of single state element (t=0)
+        return [0]  # list of single state element (t=0)
                     # you could also return multiple values, e.g., [0, "foo"]

+    @override(Policy)
     def compute_actions(self,
                         *,
                         input_dict,